 For wide shots, ensure your lens choice provides enough coverage without distortion.
 If space allows, step back and use a longer focal length to keep proportions flattering.

-Graduation Photo Poses
+70 Graduation Photo Ideas and Poses

 Good posing turns a standard graduation photo into a striking, memorable portrait.
 Whether you are working with confident teens or energetic kindergarteners, the key is to guide them in a way that feels natural and reflects their personality.